 Abstract

-Objectives: The bacterial colonization immediately after installation to induce the formation of biofilm around implants is the primary cause of post-operation infection.
-Initial surface modification is usually required for incorporating antibacterial agents on titanium surfaces to inhibit biofilm formation; however, simple and effective priming methods are still lacking in developing an initial functional layer as a base for subsequent coatings on titanium surfaces.
-The purpose of our work was to establish a novel initial layer on Ti surfaces with phase-transited lysozyme (PTL), based on which multilayer coatings incorporated with silver nanoparticles (AgNP) using chitosan (CS) and hyaluronic acid (HA) via layer-by-layer (LbL) self-assembly technique.
+Objectives: Bacterial colonization immediately after installation, which is induced by the formation of biofilm around implants, is the primary cause of post-operation infection.
+Initial surface modification is usually required to incorporate antibacterial agents on titanium surfaces to inhibit biofilm formation.
+However, simple and effective priming methods are still lacking for the development of an initial functional layer as a base for subsequent coatings on titanium surfaces.
+The purpose of our work was to establish a novel initial layer on Ti surfaces using phase-transited lysozyme (PTL), on which multilayer coatings can incorporate silver nanoparticles (AgNP) using chitosan (CS) and hyaluronic acid (HA) via a layer-by-layer (LbL) self-assembly technique.

 Methods: In this study, the surfaces of Ti substrates were primed by dipping into a mixture of lysozyme and tris(2-carboxyethyl)phosphine (TCEP) to obtain PTL-functionalized Ti substrates.
-The following alternately coatings of HA and chitosan loaded with AgNP onto the precursor layer of PTL was carried out via LbL self-assembly to construct the multilayer coatings on Ti substrates.
+The subsequent alternating coatings of HA and chitosan loaded with AgNP onto the precursor layer of PTL were carried out via LbL self-assembly to construct multilayer coatings on Ti substrates.

-Results: The results of SEM and XPS indicated the necklace-like PTL and self-assembly multilayer successfully immobilized on Ti substrates.
-The multilayer coatings loaded with AgNP can kill planktonic and adherent bacteria and sustaining release of Ag during 14 days can resist bacterial invasion until mucosa healing.
-Although the AgNP-containing structure showed some cytotoxicity, it can be reduced by controlling the Ag release rate and concentration.
+Results: The results of SEM and XPS indicated that the necklace-like PTL and self-assembled multilayer were successfully immobilized on the Ti substrates.
+The multilayer coatings loaded with AgNP can kill planktonic and adherent bacteria, and sustained release of Ag over 14 days can prevent bacterial invasion until mucosal healing.
+Although the AgNP-containing structure showed some cytotoxicity, the toxicity can be reduced by controlling the Ag release rate and concentration.

-Conclusions: PTL priming method provides a promising strategy to fabricate long-term antibacterial multilayer coatings on titanium surfaces via LbL self-assembly technique, which is effective in preventing implant associated infections and guarantee normal wound healing in the early stage.
+Conclusions: The PTL priming method provides a promising strategy for fabricating long-term antibacterial multilayer coatings on titanium surfaces via the LbL self-assembly technique, which is effective in preventing implant-associated infections and guarantees normal early-stage wound healing.

 Key words: phase-transited lysozyme, multilayer coatings, surface priming, hyaluronic acid, chitosan, silver nanoparticles, layer-by-layer self-assembly technique